chimera-linux/cports/Usage.md

   is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded or failed) unless `--keep-temporary` is passed.
-* `-T ARCH`, `--temporary-arch ARCH` Same as `-t`, but with a changed architecture.
-  We do not use `-a` because that is ambiguous with cross-compiling.

 <a id="commands"></a>
 ### Commands

 The following commands are recognized:

-* `binary-bootstrap [ARCH]` Create a build root from local packages.
+* `binary-bootstrap` Create a build root from local packages.
 The local repository must be populated, or a sufficient remote repository must be available.
-Optionally, you can pass an architecture name to create a build root of.
-The architecture's binaries must be runnable on the current kernel.
-  This is typically only useful for e.g. using 32-bit build roots on 64-bit hosts with compatible architectures.
 * `bootstrap [STAGE]` Bootstrap from source.
 If `STAGE` is passed, stop at that stage (number).
 By default, that is `2`.
 Stage 0 bootstrap must be run in a compatible host system.